 The surgeon will make the incisions in one of the following ways:

-An upper buttock lift is considered to be a more intense method of surgery where the surgeon will make an incision at the top of the buttocks.
+An upper buttock lift is considered a more intense surgical method where the surgeon will make an incision at the top of the buttocks.
 They then remove any excess underlying tissue and reposition the buttock to enhance its appearance.
 An upper buttock lift can leave a long scar at the top of the buttocks but is effective in lifting the position of the buttocks.

-A butterfly buttock lift procedure gets its name from the shape of the incision which starts from the central crease and carries on upwards and outwards like the wings of a butterfly.
+A butterfly buttock lift procedure gets its name from the shape of the incision, which starts from the central crease and carries on upwards and outwards like the wings of a butterfly.
 This method is effective in tightening the skin.
-However, a butterfly buttock lift may not be of benefit to people who require repositioning or lifting of the buttocks via the muscles.
+However, a butterfly buttock lift may not benefit people who require repositioning or lifting of the buttocks via the muscles.

 Another option for mild sagging is a lateral approach to the buttock lift.
 This involves the surgeon making an incision into the outer side of each buttock and is a good choice for people who wish to limit their scarring and who do not have dramatic sagging or large amounts of excess fat and skin.

-Once the surgeon has successfully performed the buttock lift and any other associated procedures that you may opt for, they will close the incisions with either absorbable or non-absorbable stitches.
-These may then be covered with dressings which will help the healing process.
+Once the surgeon has successfully performed the buttock lift and any other associated procedures that the patient may opt for, they will close the incisions with either absorbable or non-absorbable stitches.
+These may then be covered with dressings that will help the healing process.

-Finally, when the operation is complete the patient will return to the ward.
+Finally, when the operation is complete, the patient will return to the ward.
 If the surgery is a day case, the patient will need to wait for a few hours before returning home.
 This is because they need to recover properly from the anaesthetic first.
-The nurses on the ward will be able to help with anything and will care for the patient until they go home, or during the overnight stay.
+The nurses on the ward will help with anything and will care for the patient until they go home or during the overnight stay.

 Patients will meet their surgeon for an initial consultation.
 This will usually last between 15 mins to one hour.
-During the buttock lift consultation, they will be able to discuss a number of things with the surgeon including:
+During the buttock lift consultation, they will be able to discuss many things with the surgeon, including: